Finding the perfect matched winch according to your needs and budget is a daunting task when you’ve got a lot of options to choose from.

 - All the VR winches are pre-wound onto the drum.

-- Seems durable winches to me.
+- These winches seem durable to me.

 The remote control is not waterproof I guess as I haven’t found any such labeling anywhere.